vaibhavsagar/website/blog/ghci-in-the-browser.md

 download ~700MB of WASM.

-[^2]: It's not something I'm working on and I don't know how to go from this giant blob of WASM to a kernel that would work with JupyterLite.
+[^2]: It's not something I'm working on and I don't know how to go from this Goldbergian blob of WASM to a kernel that would work with JupyterLite.
 If you have ideas, please get in touch!